greensky00/avltree/README.md

-AVL-Tree
+AVL-tree
 ========
-A high performance generic AVL-Tree container C implementation
+A high performance generic AVL-tree container C implementation.

+It can be used as a set or a map, containing any type of data.

 Author
 ======